 Even so, gold is more readily available at some times than others.
-Historical documents show that at the time of the gold rush, the value of gold was much lower than it is today.
+Historical documents show that at the time of the gold rush, the value and price of gold was much lower than it is today.
 In fact, during Australia’s gold rush, gold sold at a mere $6.00 per ounce.
 Naturally, when the gold rush was over, gold dramatically rose in value.

 The dawn of the industrial age also helped to increase the supply of gold.
 When men had to mine gold with picks and shovels, the amount of gold available at any given time was very limited.
 However, the invention of dredgers made it possible to profitably mine very small quantities of gold from a large area.
 These machines naturally increased the supply of gold, helping to keep prices low.

 While it is highly unlikely that the gold rushes of the past will repeat themselves, it is a known fact that there is an extremely large quantity of gold in the Earth’s core.
 In fact, the amount of gold to be found hidden deep in the earth would be enough to cover the entire surface of the world in one and a half feet of gold.
 That is a significant difference to the amount of currently available gold.
 In fact, all of the gold ever mined in human history can only fit into a 10 story building.